Spectroscopy and Decay Properties of Excited Charmonium States: Mass Spectrum of charmonia

 The $\eta_c(1^1 {S}_0)$ and $J/\psi(1^3 {S}_1)$ states exhibit excellent agreement with experiments.
 The predicted mass of $J/\psi(1S)$ at 3096.5 MeV aligns precisely with the experimental value $3096.900\pm0.006$ MeV in PDG, validating the model's strong capability in describing the spin-triplet states.
 However, the $\eta_c(1S)$ state shows a slight overestimation (3006.2 MeV) compared with the experimental value of $2984.1\pm0.4$ MeV, which may be attributed to the short-range Coulomb potential parameter $\alpha_s$.

-For the $\psi(2S)$ state, the predicted mass is 3685.6 MeV, which is consistent with PDG value of $3686.097\pm0.011$ MeV.
-We predict the mass of $\eta_c(2S)$ to be 3644 MeV, slightly higher than the experimental value of $3637.7\pm0.9$ MeV, but outperforming the Nonrelativistic potential (NR) model prediction (3623 MeV).
-The hyperfine mass splitting of singlet-triplet states $\Delta m(nS)= m(\psi(nS))-m(\eta_c(nS))$ is calculated as 90.3 MeV for $n=1$ and 41.6 MeV for $n=2$, closely matching the experimental trends $112.8\pm0.4$ MeV and $48.4\pm0.9$ MeV, respectively.
+For the $\psi(2S)$ state, the predicted mass is 3685.6 MeV, which is consistent with {the} PDG value of $3686.097\pm0.011$ MeV.
+We predict the mass of $\eta_c(2S)$ to be 3644 MeV, slightly higher than the experimental value of $3637.7\pm0.9$ MeV, but outperforming the {nonrelativistic} potential (NR) model prediction (3623 MeV).
+The hyperfine mass splitting of singlet-triplet states $\Delta m(nS)= m(\psi(nS))-m(\eta_c(nS))$ is calculated as 90.3 MeV for $n=1$ and 41.6 MeV for $n=2$, closely matching the experimental trends $112.8\pm0.4$ and $48.4\pm0.9$ MeV, respectively.
 These differences arise from spin-dependent interactions and serve as a benchmark for assessing the accuracy of diverse theoretical models.
-Higher $S$-wave states, such as $\psi(3S)$ and $\psi(4S)$, show deviations of 32 MeV and 40 MeV from the experimental values, respectively.
+Higher $S$-wave states, such as $\psi(3S)$ and $\psi(4S)$, show deviations of 32 and 40 MeV from the experimental values, respectively.
 These discrepancies are attributed to the excessive suppression of long-range linear confinement at high excitations due to the screening parameter ($\mu=0.069$ GeV).
-For the $\eta_c(3S)$ and $\eta_c(4S)$ states, the predicted masses are 4043.9 MeV and 4352.5 MeV, respectively.
+For the $\eta_c(3S)$ and $\eta_c(4S)$ states, the predicted masses are 4043.9 and 4352.5 MeV, respectively.
 Our model predicts a slightly higher mass compared to other models, but lower than that of the GI model~\cite{Barnes:2005pb}.

-Our model predicts the masses of $6^3 {S}_1$, $7^3 {S}_1$ and $8^3 {S}_1$ to be 4836.3 MeV, 5019.9 MeV and 5180.7 MeV, respectively.
-Compared to the known state $5^3 {S}_1~(\psi(4660))$, these masses are approximately 195 MeV, 379 MeV and 540 MeV higher, respectively.
+Our model predicts the masses of $6^3 {S}_1$, $7^3 {S}_1$, and $8^3 {S}_1$ to be 4836.3, 5019.9, and 5180.7 MeV, respectively.
+Compared to the known state $5^3 {S}_1~[\psi(4660)]$, these masses are approximately 195, 379, and 540 MeV higher, respectively.
 For the $6^3 {S}_1$ state, we find that our result is larger than that in Ref.~\cite{Li:2009zu}, but smaller than those in Refs.~\cite{Deng:2023mza,Ebert:2011jc}.
-We predict masses of $5^1 {S}_0$, $6^1 {S}_0$, $7^1 {S}_0$ and $9^1 {S}_0$ to be 4606.3 MeV, 4822.1 MeV, 5008.3 MeV and 5171.3 MeV, respectively.
+We predict masses of $5^1 {S}_0$, $6^1 {S}_0$, $7^1 {S}_0$, and $9^1 {S}_0$ to be 4606.3, 4822.1, 5008.3, and 5171.3 MeV, respectively.
 Our results are lower than those reported in Refs.~\cite{Deng:2023mza,Ebert:2011jc}.